cyb3rflx/dotfiles/README.md

 ## Disclaimer

 These dotfiles are provided "as is", without warranty of any kind.
-The setup script modifies files in your home directory — use it at your own risk and review it before running.
+The setup script modifies files in your home directory, use it at your own risk and review it before running.
 I take no responsibility for any data loss or damage that may result from its use.